owlprotocol/web3-redux/docusaurus/docs/web3-redux-quickstart/contract_call.md

 The easiest way make a contract is using the `useContractCall` hook.
 This combines dispatching a redux action and using a selector to return the updated result.

-Here we use `once` as the sync parameter to instruct the hook to dispatch a single eth call.
-For more info on complex sync strategies, see the sync documentation [TBD](#)

 ```tsx
 import { Contract } from '@leovigna/web3-redux';
 const ERC20Component = ({ networkId, address, account }) => {